Which programmes have the industrial placement option?

 How is the industrial placement secured?

 It is ultimately the student’s responsibility to secure their placement.
 The University through the Centre for Student Success and the School will offer guidance and support; and recommend students to our industrial partners who are interested in participating in the programme.
 But the onus to find and secure the placement is on you, the students.
-If you are unable to secure a placement at the end of taught modules, you will be transferred back to the 1-year full time taught programme without the placement component, and your student visa, if applicable, will be curtailed accordingly.
+If you are unable to secure a placement at the end of taught modules and dissertation, you will be transferred back to the 1-year full time taught programme without the placement component, and your student visa, if applicable, will be curtailed accordingly.

 Industrial placement module